httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 computing the representation digest on an empty string (see {{usage-in-signatures}}).

-The checksum is computed using one of the digest-algorithms listed in {{algorithms}}
-and then encoded in the associated format.
+The checksum is computed using one of the digest-algorithms listed in the HTTP Digest Algorithm Values Registry (see {{algorithms}}) and then encoded in the associated format.

 # The Digest Field {#digest}